 STRATEGY 41 Continue to utilise Mooving Art as a way to engage with visitors and promote Greater Shepparton.
-ACTION 41.1 Investigate new ways to extend the Moaving Art program to make it more interactive with visitors.
-Examples include: Gallery / exhibition of previous moving ort examples; Establishment of Moaving Art hunt, perhaps using mini disguised Moaving art statues around Victoria Lake as an attraction for children; Doing a swap or special exhibition with Berlin's Art Bears.
-ACTION 41.2 Utilise the Mooving Art as a key promotion feature for Shepparton in key markets, such as a 'takeover' in Bourke Street Mall, or at the Hume Freeway and Goulburn Valley Freeway rest stop.
-STRATEGY 42 Continue to promote Greater Shepparton to the RV and touring market ACTION 42.1 Promote caravan parks in Greater Shepparton as key stopover locations for the travelling RY market; ACTION 42.2 Continue to work with the Newell Highway Route 39 group to promote Greater Shepparton as a stapover destination.
-ACTION 42.3 Promote and develop Greater Shepparton's small towns as RV friendly towns leveraging fram east west travel (Adelaide to Sydney).
-STRATEGY 43 Leverage Victoria's strong international visitation to attract greater international tourists to Greater Shepparton ACTION 43.1 Develop tourism product and experiences which appeal to international markets (e.g. Indigenaus tourism opportunities outlined in Action 32.6).
+ACTION 43.2 Develop improved relationships with Tourism Victoria to increase involvement in regional tourism marketing compaigns and branding collateral (linking to Action 31.2).
+ACTION 41.1 Investigate new ways to extend the Mooning Art program to make it more interactive with ACTION 43.3 Maintain Greater Shepparton's presence on major touring rautes. visitars.
+Examples include: ACTION 43.4 Attract an international level sporting events to Greater Shepporton (linking with Action Gallery / exhibition of previous moving art examples; 51.2).
+Establishment of Mooving Art hunt, perhaps using mini disguised Mooving art statues around Victoria Lake as an attraction for children; VISITOR INFORMATION SERVICES Doing a swap or special exhibition with Berlin's Art Bears.
+STRATEGY 44 Improve the provision of visitor information to match with the changing needs of visitors, and extend the reach and dispersal of ACTION 41.2 Utilise the Mooving Art as a key promotion feature for Shepparton in key markets, such as a 'takeover' in Bourke Street Mall, or at the Hume Freeway and Goulburn Valley Freeway rest stop. relevant information around Greater Shepparton ACTION 44.1 Continue to produce key visitor collateral such as the visitor guide, visitor maps, and other relevant ones to ensure that visitor demands are serviced.
+STRATEGY 42 Continue to promote Greater Shepparton to the RV and touring market ACTION 44.2 Relocate the Visitar Information Centre into Shepporton Arts Museum once completed.
+ACTION 42.1 Promote caravan parks in Greater Shepparton as key stapover locations for the travelling ACTION 44.3 Ensure that digital collateral produced by Greater Shepparton is smart phone friendly.
+RV market; ACTION 44.4 Promote Shepparton's visitor attractions to the local community through social media; ACTION 42.2 Continue to work with the Newell Highway Route 39 group to promote Greater Shepparion os a stopover destination.
+ACTION 44.5 Develop effective relationships with local media outlets to regularly highlight local events and tourism attractions (e.g. a regular space in the local newspaper which highlights events ACTION 42.3 Promote and develop Greater Shepparton's small towns as RV friendly towns leveraging and current Things to do'). from east west travel (Adelaide to Sydney).
+ACTION 44.6 Undertake training programs to educate frontline hospitality of Greater Shepparton's STRATEGY 43 Leverage Victoria's strong international visitation to attract greater international tourists to Greater Shepparton product mix.
+This may include visiting businesses and organisations and briefing staff on key visitor attractions.
+ACTION 43.1 Develop tourism product and experiences which appeal to international markets (e.g. Indigenous tourism appartunities outlined in Action 32.6).
+ACTION 44.7 Investigate the installation of touchscreens which display Council's new visitor services website at key destinations: In the Mail, The Marketplace, Tatura Park, Goulburn Valley